What’s for dinner?

 You can order food in terms of distance, price and rating – just as you would do when booking a hotel.
 The option to do this is just underneath the images depicting the category of food you’re browsing.

-Will I be able to use Meituan and Ele.me without knowing Chinese?
+Can I use Meituan and Ele.me without knowing Chinese?

 If you can use a smartphone and have ever even so much as dabbled in the world of online shopping, yes, probably.